 Stablecoins are digital currencies that maintain a fixed value.
 They are designed to function like fiat currencies that exist on the blockchain.
 This brings with it several benefits in terms of usability, speed, and regulatory compliance.
-There are several different types of stablecoins, each defined by the mechanism used to maintain their 1-to-1 peg to their respective fiat currencies.
+There are multiple types of stablecoins, each defined by the mechanism used to maintain the 1-to-1 peg to their respective fiat currencies.

 What Is the Point of a Stablecoin?

 Stablecoins have a variety of benefits and uses.
-The main idea is to have a cryptocurrency that isn’t subject to the volatility of currencies like Bitcoin and the many hundreds of altcoins.
+The main idea is to have a cryptocurrency that is not subject to the volatility of other cryptos like Bitcoin and the many hundreds of altcoins.

 Beyond that, there are other benefits that make using a stablecoin preferable to using regular fiat currency in some situations.
-Some of the most commonly cited reasons for the creation and use of stablecoins are:
+Some of the most commonly cited reasons for creating and using stablecoins are:

 • Regulatory compliance for crypto exchanges